Founder & Advisor

-John Taylor is President and Founder of the National Community Reinvestment Coalition (NCRC), the leading national community-based membership organization promoting economic fairness for low-income and traditionally underserved people.
+John Taylor is the Founder of the National Community Reinvestment Coalition (NCRC), the leading national community-based membership organization promoting economic fairness for low income and traditionally underserved people.

-John has spoken internationally on matters relating to social and economic opportunity, including in Brazil, France, United Kingdom, United States and South Africa.
+Mr. Taylor has spoken internationally on matters relating to social and economic opportunity, including in Brazil, France, United Kingdom, United States, South Africa,

 In 2005 and in 2006, he was named by The Non-Profit Times as one of the top 50 most influential non-profit leaders in America.

-Finally, John has testified frequently before the United States Congress House and Senate congressional committees and met with government leaders from the EU Parliament, United Kingdom, South Africa, France, Poland, Brazil, Canada and several other nations.
+Finally, Mr. Taylor has testified frequently before the United States Congress House and Senate congressional committees and met with government leaders from the EU Parliament, United Kingdom, South Africa, France, Poland, Brazil, Canada and several other nations.